 Read the Care Instructions

-Before beginning, be sure to read the label carefully for washing directions.
-Different brands and fabrics may have specific needs, and you could damage the garment if you don’t pay attention.
+Before beginning, read the label carefully for washing instructions.
+Different brands and fabrics may have specific care requirements, and failing to follow them could damage the garment.

 Inspect for Damage

 Before washing, it’s crucial to identify any signs of deterioration, including broken edges or loose reflective strips.
-Fix any noticeable damage to avoid further damage in the washing process.
+Repair any noticeable damage to prevent further damage during washing.

 Pre-Treat Stains

 If your vest is heavily stained, Pre-treating is very efficient.
 Use a mild detergent or stain remover.
-Then, lightly rub areas of stain.
-The pre-treatment should be allowed to rest for several minutes before taking it off to wash.
+Then, lightly rub the stained areas.
+The pre-treatment should be allowed to rest for several minutes before washing.

-Finest Practices on How to Wash Safety Vest
+Finest Practices on How to Wash a Safety Vest

 Machine Washing Guide

-Make use of cold Water: Hot Water could damage the reflective material as well as the fabric.
+Use cold Water: Hot water can damage both the reflective material and the fabric.
 Use cold Water only.

 Mild detergent: Choose a mild and non-bleach soap.
 Harsh chemicals can damage the vest’s material and reflective strips.

-Delicate Cycle: Set your machine to a gentle or light cycle to prevent excessive wear and wear and tear.
+Delicate Cycle: Set your machine to a gentle or light cycle to prevent excessive wear and tear.

 Separate laundry: Wash your vest separately or with similar lighter items to protect it from damage.